MatthewValentine/pyscription/README.md

 # pyscription

-Utilities to make Python commandline scripts as easy as they should be.
+Make Python commandline scripts as easy as they should be.
 Python 2/3 compatible, no dependencies outside standard lib.

 ## Survey